 6.1.1 Equipment Setup.
-Restart all computers at least one hour before scheduled matches and test each game client by loading into a custom game.
+Restart all consoles/computers at least one hour before scheduled matches and test each game client by loading into a private game lobby.

 6.1.2 Technical Failure of Equipment.
-If a player encounters any equipment problems during any phase of the setup process, that player must alert and notify a coach and a League Official immediately.
+If a player encounters any equipment problems during any phase of the setup process, the player must alert and notify a coach and a League Official immediately.

 6.1.3 Technical Support.
 Coaches must be available to assist with the setup process and troubleshoot any problems encountered during the pre-match setup period.